ArtemRuban18/ArtemRuban18/README.md

 📈 What I'm Working On

-Building Django projects with authentication, APIs, and Docker Improving knowledge of system design & backend architecture Practicing clean code and best practices
+🔹Building Django projects with authentication, APIs, and Docker

+🔹Improving knowledge of system design & backend architecture

+🔹Practicing clean code and best practices
 📫 Contact Me